OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 Wordlists are helpfull here for a comprehensive list of common words used in APIs.

-## Look Back, Way Back
+### Look Back, Way Back

 Published and private APIs change over time.
 But deprecated or older version may still be operational either on purpose or by misconfiguration.
 These should also be tested as there is a good chance that they will contain vulnerabilities that newer versions have fixed.
-In addition, changes to APIs show newer features which may be lest robust and therefore a good candidate for testing.
+In addition, changes to APIs show newer features which may be less robust and therefore a good candidate for testing.

 To discover older version we can use the `Way back machine` to help find older endpoints.
-Tools like TomNomNom's [WayBackUrls](https://github.com/tomnomnom/waybackurls) that fetches all the URLs that the Wayback Machine knows about for a domain can be helpful.
+Tools like TomNomNom's [WayBackUrls](https://github.com/tomnomnom/waybackurls) that fetches all the URLs that the Wayback Machine knows about for a domain can be helpfull.

-## The Client Side Application
+### The Client Side Application

 An excellent source of API and other information is the HTML and JavaScript that the server sends to the client.
 Sometimes, the client application leaks sensitive information including APIs and secrets.